 Field Ranges and Tags

-The different “field ranges” as shown in the field lists on “Field Lists and Changelogs” within the tab “Fields”
+The different “field ranges” as shown in the field lists on “Fields” within the tab “Current Version”

 group the fields in terms of their properties.
 Although individual fields can have multiple properties, they can be assigned to only a single field range.
 These fields were therefore provided with other tags each tag representing a different property.
 Field “OFST020000 ISIN” for example has two Field Tags “Codes” and “Key Fact: Share Class”.
 Besides that there are more general field properties.
 We currently distinguish five: